mtimkovich/maxpr/README.md

 `maxpr.py` takes one argument, which is a file with all tournaments to scrape from, with each tournament on a separate line.
 You can get the tournament id from the smash.gg URL e.g. for https://smash.gg/tournament/get-smashed-at-the-foundry-101/events, the tournament id is `get-smashed-at-the-foundry-101`.
+The tournaments *must* be in chronological order, otherwise the generated ratings will be incorrect.
 Lines starting with a '#' will be ignored.

 The `--html` flag can be given to generate the html page.